-/proc/sys/vm/dirty_background_bytes
+/proc/sys/vm/dirty\background\bytes

-This contains the amount of dirty memory at which the background kernel flusher threads will start writeback. dirty_background_bytes is the counterpart of dirty_background_bytes
+This contains the amount of dirty memory at which the background kernel flusher threads start writeback. dirty\background\ra-tio.
+If one of them is set, the other one will automatically be read as 0.

-/proc/sys/vm/dirty_ratio
+/proc/sys/vm/dirty\ratio

-Similar percentage value as for dirty_background_ratio.
+Similar percentage value as for dirty\background\ratio.
 When this is exceeded, applications that want to write to the pagecache are blocked and wait for kernel background flusher threads to reduce the amount of dirty memory.
 The default value is 20 (%).

-/proc/sys/vm/dirty_bytes
+/proc/sys/vm/dirty\bytes

-This file controls the same tunable as dirty_ratio however the amount of dirty memory is in bytes as opposed to a percentage of reclaimable memory.
-Since both dirty_ratio and dirty_bytes control the same tunable, if one of them is set, the other one will automatically be read as 0.
-The minimum value allowed for dirty_bytes is two pages (in bytes); any value lower than this limit will be ignored and the old configuration will be retained.
+This file controls the same tunable as dirty\ratio however the amount of dirty memory is in bytes as opposed to a percentage of reclaimable memory.
+Since both dirty\ratio and dirty\bytes control the same tunable, if one of them is set, the other one is automatically read as 0.
+The minimum value allowed for dirty\bytes is two pages (in bytes); any value lower than this limit is ignored and the old configuration will be retained.

-/proc/sys/vm/dirty expire centisecs
+/proc/sys/vm/dirty\expire\centisecs

-Data which has been dirty in-memory for longer than this interval will be written out next time a flusher thread wakes up.
+The data which has been dirty in-memory for longer than this interval is written out next time a flusher thread wakes up.
 Expiration is measured based on the modification time of a file's inode.
-Therefore, multiple dirtied pages from the same file will all be written when the interval is exceeded.
+Therefore, multiple dirtied pages from the same file are all written when the interval is exceeded.

-dirty_background_ratio and dirty_ratio together determine the pagecache writeback behavior.
+dirty\background\ratio and dirty\ratio together determine the pagecache writeback behavior.
 If these values are increased, more dirty memory is kept in the system for a longer time.
 With more dirty memory allowed in the system, the chance to improve throughput by avoiding writeback I/O and to submitting more optimal I/O patterns increases.
 However, more dirty memory can either harm latency when memory needs to be reclaimed or at points of data integrity ("synchronization points") when it needs to be written back to disk.

-14.3.3 Readahead parameters
+15.3.3 Readahead parameters

-/sys/block/<bdev>/queue/read_ahead_kb
+/sys/block/<bdev>/queue/read\ahead\kb

-If one or more processes are sequentially reading a file, the kernel reads some data in advance (ahead) to reduce the amount of time that processes need to wait for data to be available.
-The actual amount of data being read in advance is computed dynamically, based on how much "sequential" the I/O seems to be.
-This parameter sets the maximum amount of data that the kernel reads ahead for a single file.
+If one or more processes are sequentially reading a file, the kernel reads certain data in advance (ahead) to reduce the amount of time that processes need to wait for data to be available.
+The actual amount of data being read in advance is computed dynamically, based on the extent of sequentiality of the I/O. This parameter sets the maximum amount of data that the kernel reads ahead for a single file.
 If you observe that large sequential reads from a file are not fast enough, you can try increasing this value.
 Increasing it too far may result in readahead thrashing where pagecache used for readahead is reclaimed before it can be used, or slowdowns because of a large amount of useless I/O. The default value is 512 (KB).

-14.3.4 Transparent HugePage parameters
+15.3.4 Transparent HugePage parameters